ChristianGaser/T1-MRI-Phantom/T1_SIMULATION_OVERVIEW.md

 ## What is it?

 `mri_simulate` is a MATLAB tool that generates realistic simulated T1-weighted MRI brain images with controllable artifacts and anatomical variations.
-It's designed for testing and validating image analysis algorithms.
+Current behavior writes BIDS-like derivatives by default and emits JSON sidecars with simulation metadata.
+Default noise is Rician at a target WM SNR.

 ---